tybor/nextgen-gallery-voting/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.6 =
+Minor update adding hooks and filters for next Premium add-on version to use.

 = 2.5.2 =
 This update fixes an issue stopping the vote form showing for certain setups.